z4kn4fein/stashbox/docs/docs/configuration/registration-configuration.md

 Most of the registration methods have an `Action<TOptions>` parameter, enabling several customization options on the given registration.

 Here are three examples that show how the API's usage looks like.
-They cover the same functionalities you read about in the [basics](/docs/guides/basics) section, but achieved with the options API.
+They cover the exact functionalities you've read about in the [basics](/docs/guides/basics) section but are achieved with the options API.

 </div>
 <div>